akarsh0913/Python/README.md

-This github repository is soleley dedicated to autodidacticism of Python Programming Language
+Autodidacticism of Python Programming Language